speedment/jpa-streamer/README.md

     </dependencies>

 ### Gradle
-In Gradle, the following JPAStreamer dependency is added to the project's build.gradle-file:
+In Gradle, the following JPAstreamer dependency is added to the project's build.gradle-file:

     repositories {
 	    mavenCentral()